Stretch with Data

-- What are some ways of determining whether or not a movement is precise?
+- What are some ways of determining whether a movement is precise or not?

-- How could you graph values to represent real-life movement?
+- How might you graph values to represent real-life movement?

-- Have your students build a yoga ring.
-They can create their own models, or follow the building instructions in the app to build the Yoga Ring model.
+- Have your pupils build a yoga ring.
+They can create their own models or follow the building instructions in the app to build the Yoga Ring model.

-- Explain that this device will record the pitch-roll-yaw angle values for various movements.
+- Explain that this device will record the pitch-roll-yaw angle values of various movements.

-- Ask your students to try out their models using the suggested program in the SPIKE App.
-For the first movement, they'll bring the ring from a font facing position (Hub LED Matrix facing student eyes) to the top of their head (see video).
+- Ask your pupils to try out their models using the program that has been suggested in the SPIKE App.
+For the first movement, they will bring the ring from a forward-facing position, with the Light Matrix facing their eyes, to the top of their head (please watch the video for reference).

 - Tell them to look at the pitch angle on the graph over time and document what they see.

 (During the Lesson, 15 Min.)